 Then we have essentially covered a wide range of possibilities, situations, cases, so that we will be able to extend this understanding to any song, scale, phrase or raga that we will come across.

 After all, any song is made of ragas or scales.
 And once we have seen different kinds of possibilities using ragas and scales, in finding chords, naturally we will find it easy to find chords for songs and phrases in real life, however different or complex they may be.

 What is included:

 This site already has free posts with a lot of information to get you started with playing Ragas and Chords for Ragas.
-In this Raga Chord resource, we will get into more details, more resources to help you learn ragas and chords for ragas, more chord sheets, a deeper and complete understanding of the logic behind being able to play chords for any Raga, Scale, Song, Phrase or Melody.
-This is THE resource I will be updating with all possible information and guide towards Ragas and Chord playing.
+In this Raga Chord resource, we will get into more details, more resources to help you learn ragas and chords for ragas, a deeper and complete understanding of the logic behind being able to play chords for any Raga, Scale, Song, Phrase or Melody.

 Arohana Avarohana (ascend and descend scales with characteristic Indian music movements) of each Raga, comparison with associated Western scale – lets you understand the Raga on a western instrument and based on western theory, thus helping you understand the relation between Indian melody and Western harmony.

 Chords for Raga phrases and Complete compositions – Geetams, Varnams, Krithis etc. Examples of all different possible note combinations – makes you prepared to find chords for any melody or phrase you may come across.
 And, also the reverse, where you will find it comfortable to find melodies for chords and chord progressions.